odoo/documentation/content/applications/finance/fiscal_localizations/vietnam.rst

 Company configuration
 ---------------------

-To configure your company information, go to the :guilabel:`Contacts` app, search for your company, and select it.
+To configure your company information, go to the Contacts app, search for your company, and select it.
 Then configure the following fields:

 - :guilabel:`Name`
 - :guilabel:`Address`, including the :guilabel:`City`, :guilabel:`State`, :guilabel:`Zip Code`,